OUR PAST IS THE KEY

 OUR COORDINATE TRADITION

-Originally founded as two institutions — Hobart for men and William Smith for women — today’s Colleges enjoy the exponential benefits of shared resources and combined spirit.
-Both colleges maintain their own traditions, deans and athletic programs but together provide a unique and invaluable opportunity for exploring questions of gender and difference.
+Originally founded as two institutions — Hobart for men and William Smith for women — today’s institution – Hobart and William Smith Colleges – is united with one campus, one faculty and one administration.
+Historical traditions are maintained, providing a unique and invaluable opportunity for exploring questions of gender and difference.
 Learn more about our traditions.

 1,660 undergraduate students